Guide, Updated 18 May 2026

 Why "easiest" is not a league-table lookup

 The instinct most candidates have when they ask "which centre is easiest" is to open a ranking page, scroll to the top, and book whatever sits at number one.
-Lerwick on Shetland sits at 72 percent in 2024-25 and would, on this logic, be the answer for every UK candidate.
+Dorchester sits at 66.7 percent in 2024-25 and would, on this logic, be the answer for every UK candidate.
 It is not.
-Lerwick is the answer for the dozen learners a year who live on Shetland and a handful who fly up.
-For everyone else, the highest-pass-rate centre in the country is unreachable, and "highest pass rate I can reasonably reach" is the only version of the question that means anything.
+Dorchester is the answer for learners within reasonable drive of Dorset; small island centres like Lerwick show similar headline figures via rolling 3-year data but conduct fewer than 1,000 tests in any single year and would be unreachable for almost everyone anyway.
+For everyone outside the immediate catchment, the top of any league table is unreachable, and "highest pass rate I can reasonably reach" is the only version of the question that means anything.
 The right frame is a 3-lever decision: commute time on test day, centre pass rate, and wait time.
 The easiest centre for you is the one that wins on the combined score across all three.

 The three levers in detail